airyrooms/coredns/plugin/file/README.md

   When an address is specified a notify message will be send whenever the zone is reloaded.
 * `no_reload` by default CoreDNS will try to reload a zone every minute and reloads if the SOA's serial has changed.
 This option disables that behavior.
+* `weight` in case of files with multiple CNAMEs of Kubernetes and EC2 servers/services, file will try to loadbalance them according to their weights specified in weightfile. **WEIGHTFILE** contains a comma separated values of FQDN CNAMEs (don't forget their leading ".").
+  The format is CNAME.DOMAIN.TLD.,EC2ServerWeight,KubeServerWeight
 * `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs) pointing to external names.
 This is only really useful when CoreDNS is configured as a proxy, for normal authoritative serving you don't need *or* want to use this. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.

 ## Examples